Joe Thomas (American football executive): Baltimore Colts GM

-San Francisco 49ers
+San Francisco 49ers GM

 Thomas then was hired as GM of the San Francisco 49ers in 1977 by new owner Eddie DeBartolo at the recommendation of Al Davis and immediately fired head coach Monte Clark.
-The 49ers went 7–23 in his two seasons with the franchise, and his biggest trade, a series of 5 high draft picks for OJ Simpson.
-He also fired two more head coaches, Ken Meyer and Pete McCulley.
+The 49ers went 7–23 in his two seasons leading the franchise and his biggest trade, the surrender of five high draft picks for declining 31-year old halfback O. J. Simpson, proved to be a disaster.
+He also fired two more head coaches, Ken Meyer and Pete McCulley (and made 14 total roster changes).
 Thomas and his third 49ers head coach Fred O'Connor were dismissed on January 8, 1979, one day prior to Bill Walsh succeeding the latter.

+According to longtime 49ers beat reporter Matt Maiocco, Thomas' attempt to annihilate the past and remake the 49ers in his own image included the destruction of historical memorabilia, with old photos, programs, and other artifacts disposed of en masse in a dumpster behind the team's Redwood City practice facility.
+Maiocco characterized this historical vandalism as "lasting harm" done to the organization that was "far worse than anything that shows up in the standings."

+Head coaching record

 Personal life

 Thomas married the former Judi Demian in 1969.
 They had a daughter, Paige, in June 1970.

 Thomas died on February 10, 1983, at the age of 61.
 He was living in Miami and was VP of the Miami Dolphins at the time of his death.